TymeFly/eel/README.md

 `isEmpty( ${myVariable-} )` will return `true` if the value associated with _myVariable_ is undefined or an empty string.
 If this is the case then `fail()` will be executed which will terminate the expression with an `EelFailException`.
-If there is text then `${myVariable}` is read from the Symbols Table and returned to the client.
+If there is text then `${myVariable}` is read from the Symbols Table and returned to the client as Text

 If the requirement is to fail an EEL expression with a custom message if a variable is not defined then use:

     ${myVariable-$( fail("Custom Message") )}

-If the requirement is to fail an EEL expression with a custom message if multiple variables are not defined then use:
+If the requirement is to fail an EEL expression if multiple variables are not defined then use:

     $( ! myVar1? || ! myVar2? ? fail() : ${myVar1} ~> ${myVar2} )

 ### Dates Operations

-Dates can be manipulated using the numeric operators.
+Dates can be compared using the numeric operators.
 This works because as EEL will automatically convert the Dates into the number of seconds elapsed since 1970-01-01 00:00:00 in the UTC time zone.

 The equality operators can be used to check if a date is before, after or at the same time as another date.
 For example:

-    $( ${dateValue} >= date.utc("-1day") )
+    $( DATE( ${dateValue} ) >= date.utc() )

-Will return a Result object that will have a type of `LOGIC` and a value that is `true` only if `dateValue` is less than a day old.
+Will return a Result object that will have a type of `LOGIC` and a value that is `true` only if `dateValue` is in the future.
+The explicit conversion to DATE is required because values read from the symbols table are text, which the `>=` operator would otherwise try to convert to a number.

 In the same way, the minus operator can be used to calculate time differences.
 For example:

     $( date.utc() - date.start() )